patrickmcelwee/patrickmcelwee.github.io/_drafts/functional-code-reuse-through-abstraction.markdown

 tags: clojure functional-programming craftsmanship algorithms
 ---

+similar to EXTRACT METHOD in Ruby - extending Enumerable and Enumerator::Lazy?
+But even in Ruby, involves monkey-patching classes, and probably two different implementations - one for a lazy sequence like primes and one for a non-lazy sequence like the map/hash of players - in clojure, the seq abstraction covers both

+[Can we eval clojurescript in browser?
+Would it aid understanding, or just be cool?]

 I have been dabbling in functional programming, including putting a small ClojureScript app into production, and I love it.
 I also love object orientation, but I find that coding in a functional style, particularly in